 YOU CAN’T do that.

 Before you shove pills, potions, or powders in your mouth to make you lose weight, think of what you are doing to your body.
-I would like to remind you that none of these concoctions are regulated.

 Don’t take the easy way out.

 It takes lots of work and discipline, but most of all you have to want it.

 It’s so easy to drive down the street and pick up a huge burger and fries.
 But in the long run, those temptations add up and you end up not being where you want to be.

 Impossible is nothing.

 If you want an 8 pack, go get it.
 Don’t let anyone tell you you cant do something.
 It doesn’t matter if you are overweight, unmotivated, or anything else that may be holding you back from your dreams.

 Take this message to heart – impossible is nothing.

 Above my door in my room, I have all my goals posted.